Let’s be realistic here…

 North Towns | 1615 Amherst Manor Drive in Williamsville | (716) 631-7555

 Throw on some headphones and use the Northtown Center’s ice rink for a new way to break a sweat.
-I love drifting across the ice with holiday music blaring through my headphones.
+(I love drifting across the ice with holiday music blaring through my headphones).
 It’s a peaceful workout to do on your own, a romantic date, or fun as a group!
+Bonus: The Northtown Center also offers hockey sessions with sessions costing $10 or $5 with a Town of Amherst Resident ID card.
 For their open skate schedule check out their website.
-Skate rental costs $3 if you have an Amherst Town Card or $6 if you don’t.
+Skate rental costs $3 if you have an Amherst Town Card, $6 if you don’t.

 Downtown next to the First Niagara Center | 7 Scott Street, Buffalo, NY 14203